chat-sdk/docs/README.md

 The Chat SDK also includes a helper class called `DisposableList`.
 You can add multiple disposables to this list and then call `list.dispose()` to dispose of them all at one time.

 >**Note:**
 >It's important to dispose of all of your observables when you destroy an activity.
-Otherwise the observer will persist and may try to perform actions on an activity which no longer exists.
+Otherwise, the observer will persist and may try to perform actions on an activity which no longer exists.
 This will cause the app to crash.

 ## Handling Entities